dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 <SlSetUp/>

-## Connect and query APIs
+## Connect and query API

+To connect and query your metrics using the dbt Semantic Layer and its API, you must have a dbt Cloud Team or Enterprise [multi-tenant](/docs/deploy/regions) deployment, hosted in North America.

-<span>This step requires you to connect to the <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/sl-api-overview" target="_self">{frontMatter.meta.api_name}</a></span> to learn how to integrate with the JDBC to query your metrics in downstream tools. <br /><br />
+1. <span>Refer to the  <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/sl-api-overview" target="_self">{frontMatter.meta.api_name}</a></span> to learn how to integrate with the JDBC.

-Once you've connected to an API, you should then set up and query metrics in your downstream tool of choice.
+2. Once you've connected to the API, you should then set up and query metrics in your downstream tool of choice.
 Refer to [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) for more info.

 ## FAQs